equinor/Project-ProjectSchedule/runbook.md

 ??**How do you hope to access the data (note API first guidelines)**?

 e.g. API, DB query, File, Queue, ...

+??**Performance considerations or limitations that might affect the frequency, query pattern or volue of data returned?**

 How often should the data be refreshed in OMNIA (e.g. hourly, daily, weekly)?